kfelds1/stocks-analysis/README.md

 ## Purpose

-The purpose of this analysis was to help Steve show his parents different green stocks for the years 2017 and 2018 and whether or not they were worth investing in.
-To do this, I showed the total volume for one particular stock for either 2017 or 2018, and I also showed the return to that stock's investment using its beginning and ending prices.
+The purpose of this analysis is to help Steve show his parents the return on different green stocks for the years 2017 and 2018, and whether or not they are worth investing in.
+To do this, I show the total volume for one particular stock for either 2017 or 2018, and I also show the return to that stock's investment using its beginning and ending prices.
 This return value was either positive or negative, giving a general idea on the stock's overall performance that year.
-After successfully completing the analysis with nested for loops, it was my job to refactor the code to find a quicker and more efficient way to achieve the same outcome.
+After successfully completing the analysis with nested for loops, it is my job to refactor the code to find a quicker and more efficient way to achieve the same outcome.

 ## Results

-One of the biggest differences between the two versions of code and the perhaps the driving factor behind the increase in efficiency is the creation of the arrays for 'tickerVolume,' 'tickerStartingPrices,' and 'tickerEndingPrices,' These arrays, each with a size of 12 for the 12 stocks, allowed for the storage of data for each ticker (stock).
+One of the biggest differences between the two versions of code and the perhaps the driving factor behind the increase in efficiency is the creation of the arrays for 'tickerVolume,' 'tickerStartingPrices,' and 'tickerEndingPrices,' These arrays, each with a size of 12 for the 12 stocks, allowed for the storage of data for each ticker (i.e. each stock).
 This way, we could compile data for each ticker rather than each row one by one, tremendously shortening the running time of the analysis, as seen below.

 ![Screen Shot 2022-10-17 at 7 00 02 PM](https://user-images.githubusercontent.com/112633146/196558271-4ca3c015-340b-48e6-ad06-d356287e8436.png)
 ![VBA_Challenge_2017](https://user-images.githubusercontent.com/112633146/196558288-ae6572f0-fe0f-498a-8304-f178faae22e4.png)

-The above and below screenshots show the time it took for the refactored code to run and its output for the years 2017 and 2018, respectively.
+The above and below screenshots show the time it takes for the refactored code to run and its output for the years 2017 and 2018, respectively.
 The runtime is tremendously faster than that of the original code.

 ![Screen Shot 2022-10-17 at 7 00 51 PM](https://user-images.githubusercontent.com/112633146/196558301-72ae02e3-646f-4980-ae66-ead1d82a84b0.png)
 ![VBA_Challenge_2018](https://user-images.githubusercontent.com/112633146/196558309-3d93d145-8ac3-458f-83ff-d36c8d91cc3b.png)